kamaroly/ash-phoenix-starter/README.md

 6. Main Menu configurations
 7. Chart Reports
 8. Map Reports
-10. Email send out
 11. Authentication with Ash Authentication
 12. Templating with Daisy UI
-13. Rich Background Jobs with Oban
 14. Accounting with AshDouble Entry

-#### Future
+#### Upcoming features

+1. Email send out
+2. Rich Background Jobs with Oban
-13. Impersonation --> Ongoing
+3. Impersonation
-14. AI integration with Ash AI
+4. AI integration with Ash AI
-15. Paper trail with Ash Paper Trail
+5. Paper trail with Ash Paper Trail
-16. Workflows with ash_approver
+6. Workflows with ash_approver
-17. Self referencing data with AshParental
+7. Self referencing data with AshParental
+8. Documentations
+9. Automated CI/ CD workflow with Github

 ## Installation

 1. Clone
 2. Rename your project with `mix rename AshPhoenixStarter MyNewProjectName`
-3. Fix `colocated` JS
-4. Start coding
+3. Replace `AshPhoenixStarter` with `MyNewProjectName` in your javascripts (This will automatically be cattered for in the future
+4. Confirm that all is well with `mix tests`
+5. Start implementing your new features

 To start your Phoenix server: